 With over 20 years’ of blue chip strategy, digital & marketing experience, Leisa Bacon is passionate about ensuring audiences are at the heart of everything.
 Leisa has a strong track record in leading teams and developing a strong vision anchored in a deep understanding of the customer.
-She applies this experience to her current role as Director of Audiences for the ABC, where the team work closely with content makers to implement the ABC strategy and help audiences discover the great Australian content made by the ABC.
-Leisa is a brand and experience (Cx) evangelist, who prides herself on working for organisations who are leaders in their field, ensuring that they put customers at the heart of everything they do.
+She applies this experience to her current role as Director of Audiences for the ABC, where the team works closely with content makers to implement the ABC strategy and help audiences discover the great Australian content made by the ABC.
+Leisa is a brand and experience (CX) evangelist, who prides herself on working for organisations who are leaders in their field, ensuring that they put customers at the heart of everything they do.
 Leisa is accustomed to working for large, complex and often global organisations at a Directors level, from P&G to the Coca-Cola Company, she has led some of Australia’s largest new product launches and marketing campaigns.

 Marketing Director, ANZ